 Brooklyn, New York 11216

-Music is hugely important to any coffee shop, but it’s especially the case here.
-While picking up your order at Mixtape, you’re pretty much guaranteed to hear something interesting enough that you’ll write it down for your future playlists and/or buy it on vinyl online.
+Music is hugely important to any great coffee shop, but it’s especially the case here.
+While picking up your coffee drink at Mixtape, you’re pretty much guaranteed to hear something interesting enough that you’ll write it down for your future playlists and/or buy it on vinyl online.

 212b Pacific Street